hifihedgehog/DiscordContentFilterBot/README.md

 ## Features

 - **Blacklist and Whitelist Customization**
-  - Add your first blacklist and optionally whitelist from a variety of sources.
+  - Add your first blacklist and optionally whitelist any number of sources.
-  - Here are just a few favorite blacklist sources of ours to get you started!
+  - Here are just a few favorite blacklist sources of ours to get you started.
 Note you may need to strip some of them of commas and parentheses as you enter one per line in the bot.
 [NotePad++](https://notepad-plus-plus.org/) is perfectly suited and up to the task!
     - [Robert James Gabriel's google-profanity-words](https://github.com/coffee-and-fun/google-profanity-words/blob/main/data/en.txt)
     - [Rodger Araujo's profanity](https://github.com/rodgeraraujo/profanity/blob/main/src/data/dictionary.ts)
     - [mogade's badwords](https://github.com/mogade/badwords/blob/master/en.txt)
     - [FreeWebHeaders.com](https://www.freewebheaders.com/category/profanity/profanity-word-list/)
-  - Create, modify, and delete your own blacklists and whitelists with no limits on the number of either, all via the mere stroke of a slash command!
+  - Create, modify, and delete your own blacklists and whitelists with no limits on the number of either, all via the mere stroke of a slash command.
-  - Terms in any blacklist or whitelist can be made up of a mix of exact terms or regular expressions.
+  - Terms in any blacklist or whitelist can be made up of exact terms and regular expressions.
+Simply prefix your regular expression with "re:" and our system detects it and does all the rest.
 Leave the blacklist name blank when indicating the blacklist edit command to call up and drill through the full list of current blacklists.
 Or specify a new or current list via the parameter.
-Same thing with whitelists as well.
+THe same all applies with whitelists as well.

     ![ezgif-1-69ef3929b5](https://github.com/user-attachments/assets/6fa47fa0-99bf-441b-9fc8-95d6083d5391)

-  - In a hurry to block a new nasty bit of choice words?
+  - In a hurry to block someone's nasty bit of choice words?
 Our quick commands also come in handy for such an occasion when freaky fast fingers are in high demand and short supply.
+Add a single term with this useful command!

     ![ezgif-7-317117d2a6](https://github.com/user-attachments/assets/0a489350-7331-46c3-b3bc-77c43ef7e986)

   - Our super sophisticated obfuscation detection stops the most terrible of trolls dead in their tracks from wreaking havoc.
-Reversed spellings, lookalike Unicode characters, stray spaces, and special characters sandwiched in-between... you name it!
-We left no stone unturned!
+Reversed spellings, fancy Unicode characters, Zalgo, stray spaces, special characters scattered in-between... you name it.
+We left no stone unturned.
+Thanks to clever pattern matching detect word boundaries, we do can match on words randomly separated by special characters or spaces without triggering a false positive from a partial match.
+For example, save `mean` in a blacklist and `m̂̃e..a n̈` will match but `meaningful` will not.

     ![ezgif-1-6ce4ff5daf](https://github.com/user-attachments/assets/61358bdc-991c-4b36-ac6a-92eb002d1bcc)

-  - We even support URLs and emojis.
-Add any emoji and it will also be instantly blocked in message reactions!
+  - We also support URLs and emojis.
+Add any emoji and not only will it be blocked in messages, but it will also be instantly blocked in message reactions!
 Same thing with URLs.
 Hate invite spam?
 We do too!
 Just paste https://discord.gg/ into a blacklist, and kiss that invite spam goodbye for good!

     ![ezgif-4-e4b36cfe02](https://github.com/user-attachments/assets/59e54158-7fcf-49d7-9f91-968102b5eaca)

-  - We've also paid very special care to be doubly certain our filtering is Markdown-aware, so your users' formatting is always fully respected in the censoring process.
+  - We have also paid close attention to be doubly certain our filtering is Markdown-aware, so your users' formatting is always fully respected in the censoring process.

     ![ezgif-7-5889783452](https://github.com/user-attachments/assets/a518af96-2f71-4221-8fc5-55afa9e0b082)

 - **Reposted Bot Messages**
   - Right off the bat, we filter all of your new and edited messages, new and edited thread titles, and added reactions.
 Performance was a very important consideration during the design and optimization phase.
-Instant replacement of a message was a must and we delivered.
-Settings and wordlists are not only saved persistently but also pre-processed and cached in-memory for eye-blinkingly fast retrieval and naughty word removal.
+Instant replacement of a message was a must... and we delivered.
+Settings and wordlists are not only saved persistently but are also pre-processed and cached in-memory for eye-blinkingly fast resource retrieval and word removal.
-  - Best of all, every reposted message looks exactly like your user had posted it.
+  - Best of all, every reposted message looks exactly as your user had posted it.
 This is exactly like a certain paid bot censoring system.

     ![ezgif-2-f1b0fab562](https://github.com/user-attachments/assets/83a03af6-68b3-469d-b139-10ddc73913ae)